TedHusted/awake/awake.md/awake.md

 ***

-The next day, in the Elysium counsel meeting room, Phoebe reconvenes the meeting.
+The next day, in the counsel meeting room, Phoebe reconvenes the meeting.
 She steps forward into the circle and looks up at the hologram.

 There is only one item remaining on the agenda.